-Prior law did not provide for the renewal of registration as an employee of a licensed private investigator or security guard provider.
-The act establishes that the registration of an employee expires on the one-year anniversary of its issuance, requires that an annual renewal be made pursuant to procedures the Director establishes by rule, and requires an annual renewal fee to be determined by the Director, not to exceed \$35.
-The act prohibits the approval of a renewal if the employee no longer meets the requirements for registration.
-An additional background check is not required for an annual renewal, but the act requires the employee to report any conviction for a felony to the employer and to the Director.
+Current law does not provide for the renewal of registration as an employee of a licensed private investigator or security guard provider.
+The bill establishes that the registration of an employee expires on the one-year anniversary of its issuance, requires that an annual renewal be made pursuant to procedures the Director establishes by rule, and requires an annual renewal fee to be determined by the Director, not to exceed \$35.
+The bill prohibits the approval of a renewal if the employee no longer meets the requirements for registration.
+An additional background check is not required for an annual renewal, but the bill requires the employee to report any conviction for a felony to the employer and to the Director.